wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin4.md

         sg_mrcwrite('masks/ccmask.mrc',ccmask);

 1. Set alignment parameters.
 We can keep the same low-pass filter resolution for the first alignment run.
 Since we have unbinned by a factor of 2 and increased the boxsize by a factor of 2, the same `lp_rad=6` setting should be fine.

-   For angular alignment, the `angincr` of 2 deg we used earlier should still be sufficient (in practice, 2 deg will get you well past 10 Å resolution).
+    For angular alignment, the `angincr` of 2° we used earlier should still be sufficient (in practice, 2° will get you well past 10 Å resolution).
     Since our box is still relatively small, we can leave `angiter=3` without too much computational expense.

-   In our last run, the `phi_angincr` and `phi_angiter` were set to sample a full 60 deg range.
+    In our last run, the `phi_angincr` and `phi_angiter` were set to sample a full 60° range.
-   At this point, our angular error in phi is likely somewhere around 4 deg `phi_angincr` we set in the last iteration.
+    At this point, our angular error in phi is likely somewhere around 4° given the `phi_angincr` we set in the last iteration.
     As such, setting `phi_angincr=2` and `phi_angiter=3` should provide enough sampling.

 1. Parse subtomo parameters and run one iteration of alignment.
    Since we haven't really updated parameters since last unbinning, it's not necessary to run 2 iterations.

 Looking at the output FSC, the average is nearly at sub-nanometer resolution, though we are limited in visualizing this due to pixelsize.
 Given that we have only used ~60 Å information in our alignment, this is a clear example that the resolution of high-resolution features is driven by the alignment of low-resolution data.

 1. As noted above, `angincr=2` should be sufficient, so our main parameters to change ares the `angiter` and `lp_rad` parameters.
 Given that our resolution high compared to the previous `lp_rad` setting, we can safely set our low pass radius to ~20 Å (`lp_rad=17`).